ghbcode/website/ml.md

 # Notes on Machine Learning Topics

--- 15 bias – variance, overfitting (variance), lebesge
+* 15 bias – variance, overfitting (variance), lebesge
--- 16: midterm review so start of l2 regularization
+* 16: midterm review so start of l2 regularization
--- 17: l2 regularization
+* 17: l2 regularization
--- 18: L1 regularization, promotes sparsity
+* 18: L1 regularization, promotes sparsity
--- 19: L0 and Bayesian feature selection
+* 19: L0 and Bayesian feature selection
--- 20: p-norms, Bridge regression is the family of penalized regressions (where Lasso is gamma=1, ridge is gamma=2), Validation and test set with very good E_out and bounding math.
+* 20: p-norms, Bridge regression is the family of penalized regressions (where Lasso is gamma=1, ridge is gamma=2), Validation and test set with very good E_out and bounding math.
 AML chapter 4.3 and on has good material on this
--- 21: More on Training and validation with bounding math.
+* 21: More on Training and validation with bounding math.
 Adaptive basis-function models, CART (decision trees) forms a tree and a set of regions in feature space
--- 22: Very thorough analysis of CART
+* 22: Very thorough analysis of CART
--- 23: 1st page has a very good pros/cons on CART.
+* 23: 1st page has a very good pros/cons on CART.
 Random forest is an averaging over individual trees to get better results.
---- Pseudo algorithm.
+  * Pseudo algorithm.
----- Some part is a Bagging (or bootstrap aggregating) procedure.
+    * Some part is a Bagging (or bootstrap aggregating) procedure.
 Reduces variance (see averaging function)
----- correlation of the trees is small/er and this also reduces variance
+    * correlation of the trees is small/er and this also reduces variance *formulas for regression and classification provided
----- formulas for regression and classification provided -- 24: Boosting, another adaptive basis-function model
+* 24: Boosting, another adaptive basis-function model
---- a weak learner that can classify entire feature space
+   * a weak learner that can classify entire feature space
---- Objective function of AdaBoost provided
+   * Objective function of AdaBoost provided
 ---- uses exponential loss as the base to find the argmin Lec24p5 -- 25: Semi-supervised learning
 --- inductive - supervised learning, i.e. learn from labeled data